softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/state-management.md

 ### First Test

 We needed to create a nested test component that asserted tests for our `AuthProvider` component.
-For components consuming a context, the inverse is true; we'll need to create a test component that wraps `<Login />` in order to spy on the context.
+For components consuming a context, the inverse is also true; we'll need to create a test component that wraps `<Login />` in order to spy on the context.

 Open `src/login/Login.test.tsx` and add the following code after the import block: